WanjikuSharon/alx-low_level_programming/0x0C-more_malloc_free/README.md

      - The memory is set to zero
      - If nmemb or size is 0, then _calloc returns NULL
      - If malloc fails, then _calloc returns NULL

+ - 3-arrar_range.c
+   - Write a function that creates an array of integers.
+     - Prototype: int *array_range(int min, int max);
+     - The array created should contain all the values from min (included) to max (included), ordered from min to max
+     - Return: the pointer to the newly created array
+     - If min > max, return NULL
+     - If malloc fails, return NULL
+-